-Once we’ve enjoyed our first fix of close up views of the Golden Gate Bridge, we were faced with the decision of taking the next 28 bus back or walking all the way back through Presidio.
-In the hope of more stunning views along the way (and since we obviously hadn’t done enough walking yet), we opted for the walk.
+Once we had enjoyed our first fix of close up views of the Golden Gate Bridge, we were faced with the decision of taking the next 28 bus back or walking all the way back through Presidio.
+In the hope of more stunning views along the way (and since we obviously hadn’t done enough walking yet), we opted for walking.

 But to be honest, we underestimated the distance a little bit and eventually started looking for alternative ways to get back towards Fisherman’s Wharf.
 As there were no busses in Presidio, we would either need to head away from the seashore to catch a bus further inland.
 Or continue along the coastal path and make it past Crissy Field and towards the Yacht Harbour, which we did.

 Whilst the walk along Crissy Field was quite a pleasant one, it was a little longer than we actually wanted.
 So, on the hunt for a bus stop, we eventually arrived at the Yacht Harbor.
 During a quick coffee stop we evaluated our options.
 And decided to try a Jump Bike to get us back to the Ferry Building.
 This was the first time I even heard of Jump Bike, let alone tried one.
-These electric bikes were dotted all around town and could be unlocked and used with the Uber app (more on Jump bikes and other ways to get around San Francisco in a separate post soon).
+These electric bikes were dotted all around town and could be unlocked and used with the Uber app.

 We cycled for approx. 40 minutes, then ‘dumped’ the bikes in one of the side roads and headed towards Union Square.
 After all that walking and cycling, we fancied a little shopping break.